Astros vs. Angels Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has seven doubles, seven home runs, 16 walks and 32 RBI (30 total hits).
+- Yordan Alvarez has 31 hits with seven doubles, seven home runs and 17 walks.
+He has driven in 33 runs.

-- Alvarez has picked up at least one hit in six games in a row.
-In his last 10 outings he is batting .333 with four doubles, a home run, four walks and seven RBI.
+- Alvarez has picked up a hit in seven games in a row.
+In his last 10 games he is batting .353 with four doubles, a home run, five walks and six RBI.

 Alvarez Recent Games